elixir-engineering-logo

 Step 3: Risk Volume Definition

-A representative leak size will be selected based on the standards for all the loss of containment scenarios isolated in step 2.
+A representative leak size is selected based on standards for all identified LOC scenarios.

-The identified scenarios will be modeled using software to calculate the impact distance in downwind and crosswind directions at prevalent wind conditions at the location.
+Scenarios are modeled to calculate the impact distance in downwind and crosswind directions under prevalent wind conditions.

 Step 5: Existing Detector Layout Definition